All Episodes

 I think that if subpoenas come from the legislative branch, they don't have to be looking for crime.

-But there comes a time, and it happened during the McCarthy era, when the Supreme Court or other courts will look at subpoenas and look at uh requests for testimony and say, enough's enough.
+But there comes a time, and it happened during the McCarthy era, when the Supreme Court or other courts will look at subpoenas and look at requests for testimony and say, enough's enough.

-Uh you've now exceeded your legitimate authority, and you're just doing this to harass or expose the proper function of Congress.
+You've now exceeded your legitimate authority, and you're just doing this to harass or expose the proper function of Congress.

 Well, no, that's the point.

-They're not going to just say willy-nilly, that no subpoenas will be enforced.
+They're not going to just say willy-nilly that no subpoenas will be enforced.

-They'll look at every subpoena, they'll look at whether there's an articulable basis for any legitimate legislative purpose, and I think they will begin to refuse to enforce some of them as they did during the McCarthy period.
+And I think they will begin to refuse to enforce some of them as they did during the McCarthy period.

-What about all these people that are going to be called back again that can't afford these lawyers that are very expensive.
+What about all these people that are going to be called back again that can't afford these lawyers that are very expensive?

 Listen, Professor, what do you charge an hour?